 Painted Suede Fringe Earrings:

 Tape off small sections at a time using washi tape and paint your pattern.
 For my full pattern see my Suede Fringe Necklace post.
 Add a hole using a nail and a hammer as shown above.
 Add your jump ring and earring hook.

 Painted Peacock Suede Fringe Earrings:

 Cut two rectangles out of suede.
-Turn them on a angle.
-Paint two bean shaped areas on the top of leather.
+Turn them on an angle.
+Paint two bean-shaped areas on the top of leather.
 One light blue one bright blue.
 Paint a green circle around the bean shapes.
 Paint a gold line from beans to corner on top. and lightly paint gold on the bottom edges.
-Cut curved fringe using using a rotary cutter from top of leather to bottom.
+Cut curved fringe using a rotary cutter from top of leather to bottom.
 Add a jump ring, earring hook and that’s it!

 I have to say the peacock earrings are my favorite they look great with the plain fringe necklace I made.
 The Tribal ones look great with it too.
 I do not like to be too matchy, matchy with my jewelry.
 So swapping the earrings out between the two necklaces makes each piece pop!